tpoisot/ms_connectance_complexity/ms_conn_compl.md

-% When is a network complex?
+% When is an ecological network complex?
 Connectance drives degree distribution and emerging network properties
 % Timothée Poisot & Dominique Gravel
 %